aaxxios/StreamIt/README.md

 ```

 ## Groups

-Organize connections into groups for broadcast messaging:
+StreamIt allows you to organize connections into groups for broadcast messaging.
 ```csharp
 // define a message type for susbcriptions public class SubscriptionMessage